Mazda Familia: Ninth generation (BJ; 1998–2003)

-A redesigned ninth generation BJ Familia was introduced on 9 June 1998 and released on 29 September 1998 as a 1999 model.
-Body styles included a four-door sedan, five-door S-Wagon (sold as the Protegé5 in the United States and Canada, and Astina NU in some Asian countries) and a three-door hatchback.
-In Japan there was also a traditional five-door Wagon sold, but this car is simply a rebadged Nissan.
+The ninth generation BJ Familia was introduced on 9 June 1998 and released on 29 September 1998 as a 1999 model.
+Body styles included a four-door sedan and a five-door S-Wagon (sold as the Protegé5 in the United States and Canada, 323F in Europe, and as the Astina NU in some Asian countries).
+In Japan there was also a traditional five-door light van (station wagon for commercial use) sold under the Familia nameplate, but this car was simply a rebadged Nissan.
 A 4EC automatic transmission and two five-speed manual transmissions were available.
 All-wheel drive is optional.

-The 1999 BJ platform was updated with a four-door sedan or five-door hatchback chassis based on the larger Mazda Capella and offered with more engine choices.
 The Japanese Mazda Familia had all-wheel drive as an option.
 In North America, the ES's engine was still 1.8 liters, but for the eighth generation it was a smaller version of the 626's engine (the FP) rather than the sportier engine shared with the Miata which had been used previously.
 The rear disc brakes of the ES were downgraded to drums.

-Mazda 323s were used as police cars by some police departments such as the Singapore Police Force under Fast Response Car (FRCs) until they were retired in 2016.
+Mazda 323s were used as police cars by some police departments such as the Singapore Police Force as Fast Response Cars (FRCs) until they were retired in 2016.

 The Familia Van and Familia Business Wagon were introduced for 2000, and continued to be supplied by Nissan under an OEM deal, based on the Wingroad.

 Facelift

 In 2001, the entire line was facelifted with new styling, a revised suspension, and a new audio system.
 For North America, ES models received rear disc brakes and a stiffer suspension.
 The 1.8 L engine was increased to 2.0 L for the ES models, and was optional on the LX model, becoming the 2.0LX.
 The standard 2001 Protegé LX engine was the carryover 1.6 L ZM-DE.

-A 2.0 L gas engine appeared in 2001 on the Japanese market Sport 20.
-In 1999, Ford of Japan ceased to market Mazda-based models, and the Ford Laser, along with the Ixion, Telstar and Festiva, was discontinued.
+A 2.0-liter, gasoline engine appeared in 2001 on the Japanese market Sport 20.
+In 1999, Ford of Japan ceased to market Mazda-based models, and the Ford Laser, along with the Ixion, Telstar, and Festiva, was discontinued.